MCGallaspy/cascade-trainer/README.md

 If the number of images is too low or some images are too similar, then the classifier may fail early.
-In that case, run `train.py` with the `--dry-run` option, copy the command that would have been run, and specify that a fewer number of positive images are used in training by changin the `-numPos` option.
+In that case, run `train.py` with the `--dry-run` option, copy the command that would have been run, and specify that a fewer number of positive images are used in training by changing the `-numPos` option.

 ```bash
 >> python train.py -d